Treatment Options for Diabetic Retinopathy Explained

 Anti-VEGF Injections

-Anti-vascular endothelial growth factor (anti-VEGF) injections have become a standard treatment for diabetic retinopathy, particularly for patients with diabetic macular oedema.
-These injections:
+Anti-vascular endothelial growth factor (anti-VEGF) injections have become a standard treatment for diabetic retinopathy, particularly for patients with diabetic macular oedema, as they reduce fluid leakage, inhibit abnormal blood vessel growth, and improve visual acuity over time [5].

 Corticosteroid Treatments